minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct-add.rst

 .. mc-cmd:: USER
    :required:

-   The name of the user to which MinIO adds the new access key.
+   The username of the user to which MinIO adds the new access key.

    - For :ref:`MinIO-managed users <minio-users>`, specify the access key for the user.
    - For :ref:`Active Directory/LDAP users <minio-external-identity-management-ad-ldap>`, specify the Distinguished Name of the user.